French court suspends Airbus insider trading trial

 Instead, the aerospace bosses sat silently throughout a day of courtroom drama as some of the country's most renowned lawyers pressed a panel of judges to seek a ruling on the principle of double trials, which could take several months.

-Their decision to accept the request was a surprise, coming a week after the same presiding judge handed out stiff penalties in a case involving the shares of aluminium firm Pechiney.
+Their decision to accept the request was a surprise, coming a week after the same presiding judge handed out stiff penalties in a case involving the shares of aluminum firm Pechiney.

-There were angry courtroom scenes when prosecutors suggested defendants were playing for time by focussing on procedure.
+There were angry courtroom scenes when prosecutors suggested defendants were playing for time by focusing on procedure.

 "I am not afraid to be judged on the merits of the case; I am innocent," Forgeard told Reuters afterwards.